YogaSakti/docs/cli/cli-introduction.md

 ---
 description: >-
-  A general introduction Juno cli along with a brief description of commands and flags
+  A general introduction cli along with a brief description of commands and flags
-cover: ../.gitbook/assets/Gitbook Banner large 6 (11).png
-coverY: 0
 ---

 # Introduction

 ## Introduction

-`junod` is a command line client for the Juno network.
-Juno users can use `junod` to send transactions to the Juno network and query the blockchain data.
+cosmos users can use cli binary to send transactions to the the network and query the blockchain data.

-{% hint style="info" %}
-See [here](../validators/getting-setup.md) for instructions on installing `junod`.
-{% endhint %}

 ### Working Directory <a href="working-directory" id="working-directory"></a>

-The default working directory for the `junod` is `$HOME/.juno`, which is mainly used to store configuration files and blockchain data.
-The Juno `key` data is saved in the working directory of `junod`.
-You can also specify the `junod` working directory by using the `--home` flag when executing `junod`.&#x20;
+The default working directory for the network is `$HOME/.<network-name>`, which is mainly used to store configuration files and blockchain data.
+The `key` data is saved in the working directory.
+You can also specify the working directory by using the `--home` flag when executing cli command.&#x20;

 ### Connecting to a Full-Node

-By default, `junod` uses `tcp://localhost:26657` as the RPC address to connect to the Juno network.
-This default configuration assumes that the machine executing `junod` is running as a full-node.
+By default, cosmos node uses `tcp://localhost:26657` as the RPC address to connect to the network.
+This default configuration assumes that the machine executing binary is running as a full-node.

-The RPC address can be specified to connect to any full-node with an exposed RPC port by adding the `--node` flag when executing `junod`
+The RPC address can be specified to connect to any full-node with an exposed RPC port by adding the `--node` flag when executing binary

 ### Global Flags <a href="global-flags" id="global-flags"></a>